ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ### 3.3.
 Initialise GoogleTest in your main function

 When you install GoogleTest you would get two libraries namely `libgtest.a` and `libgtest_main.a` (The extension `.a` means it is a static library and is applicable for Linux based systems).
 The first one, i.e. `libgtest.a`, is the library which provides all the necessary testing features such as assertions, test discovery, collection of results etc. The second library, i.e. `libgtest_main.a`, provides a main function so that you do not need to write your own main function for testing.
-For more details, refer to https://stackoverflow.com/questions/6457856/whats-the-difference-between-gtest-lib-and-gtest-main-lib.
+For more details, refer to [Difference between libgtest and libgtest-main](https://stackoverflow.com/questions/6457856/whats-the-difference-between-gtest-lib-and-gtest-main-lib).

 For this sub-section, we are assuming that you are writing your own main function, while the next section describes how to run your tests without your own main function by linking to the main function provided in `lgtest_main`.
 You will need to include the following lines in your main function: